Declaration of war by the United States: Other undeclared wars

-On at least 125 occasions, the President has acted without prior express military authorization from Congress.
-These include instances in which the United States fought in the Philippine–American War from 1898–1903, in Nicaragua in 1927, as well as the NATO bombing campaign of Yugoslavia in 1999, and the 2018 missile strikes on Syria.
+On at least 125 occasions, the president has acted without prior express military authorization from Congress.
+These include instances in which the United States fought in the Philippine–American War from 1898 to 1903, in Nicaragua in 1927, as well as the NATO bombing campaign of Yugoslavia in 1999, and the 2018 missile strikes on Syria.

-The United States' longest war, against the Taliban in Afghanistan, began in 2001 and ended with the withdrawal of American troops on 31 August 2021.

 The Indian Wars comprise at least 28 conflicts and engagements.
 These localized conflicts, with Native Americans, began with European colonists coming to North America, long before the establishment of the United States.
 For the purpose of this discussion, the Indian Wars are defined as conflicts with the United States of America.
 They begin as one front in the American Revolutionary War in 1775 and had concluded by 1918.
 The United States Army still maintains a campaign streamer for Pine Ridge 1890–1891 despite opposition from certain Native American groups.

 The American Civil War was not an international conflict under the laws of war, because the Confederate States of America (CSA) was not a government that had been granted full diplomatic recognition as a sovereign nation by other sovereign states or by the government of the United States.

+The US joined the Israeli war on Iran on the night of June 22, 2025 without a declaration of war or congressional approval.